ample/ontherhineeatery-com/stories/__notes__/jumbotron/jumbotron.md

 subtitle, and hero image, along with a background color and texture.
 It transitions to the mobile layout at the `sm` breakpoint.

-The Jumbotron on the Home Page will use a separate component.
+The Jumbotron on the Home Page and Vendor Menu Page will use a separate component.

 ## Props